Nights of Azure: Development

 The game was developed under the leadership of development producer Keisuke Kikuchi who has previously worked on the Deception and Fatal Frame game series, while the general producer was Tadanobu Inoue.
 The character sprites and background art were illustrated by Yoshiku.

 The game, along with the other Social Gust game, Atelier Sophie, experienced delays in release citing final adjustments as the reason for delay.

-First-print copies of the game featured DLC codes for Gust from Hyperdimension Neptunia as a subordinate demon.
+First-print copies of the game featured DLC codes for Gust from the Hyperdimension Neptunia series as a subordinate demon.

 Reception

 Famitsu gave the game a review score of 32/40.
 The game sold a total of 79,227 physical retail copies across all three platforms within its first week of release in Japan.

-Upon its PS4 release in the West, Nights of Azure received mixed reception.
+The game received "mixed or average reviews", according to review aggregator Metacritic.